beingbing/java-springboot/src/main/java/be/springboot/pp/springcore/info.md

 ```

 ## Beans
-A bean is any object managed by Spring's IoC container.
+A bean is any Java object managed by Spring's IoC container.
 Beans are instantiated, configured, and injected by the container based on the definitions provided in the annotation configuration.

 ### Bean lifecycle
 - **Instantiation:** The IoC container creates an instance of the bean.